lillami/fruit_store_backend/README.md

 4. reports.py: will create pdf reports that will be sent regularly later on.

 5. report_email.py: contains main() for reports.py and sends the email out

+6. emails.py: forgenerating the emails with the pdf report attachments